Projects

 'The WaterOrgan' by Mark Zylgado for Spring Fling 2019.
 Image by Colin Tennant

-One hundred studios across Dumfries and Galloway will be throwing open their doors for the 21st Spring Fling.
+One hundred and four studios across Dumfries and Galloway will open their doors for the 22nd open studios event.

-All have been specially selected, and include contemporary visual artists of every kind – including painters, illustrators and original printmakers.
+All studios are specially selected, and include contemporary visual artists of every kind – painters, illustrators and original printmakers and more.

-There are also jewellery-makers, potters, willow artists, glass-makers, woodworkers, textile artists and even two blacksmiths.
+There is also jewellery-makers, potters, willow artists, glass-makers, woodworkers, textile artists, blacksmiths and knife-makers.

-Many of the participants will be familiar to regular Spring Fling visitors, but as ever the organisers, Upland CIC, are keen to introduce fresh participants.
+Many of the participants will be familiar to regular Spring Fling visitors, but as ever, organisers Upland CIC were keen to introduce fresh participants.

 You can visit the dedicated Spring Fling website for more information.